Since our founding in 2010

 By cultivating creativity through impactful programs, we empower children in foster care to build resilience, forge meaningful connections, and envision brighter futures.

-Culture for One exists to provide critical access to the arts for children in foster care.
+We provide experiences in the arts to children in foster care.

-CULTURE FOR ONE IS COMMITTED TO TRANSFORMING THE LIVES OF NEW YORK CITY CHILDREN IN FOSTER CARE THROUGH THE POWER OF THE ARTS.
+OUR MISSION IS TO TRANSFORM THE LIVES OF NEW YORK CITY CHILDREN IN FOSTER CARE THROUGH THE POWER OF THE ARTS

 WHAT WE BELIEVE

-We strive to help children from all backgrounds participate in, enjoy, and benefit from the transformative power of the arts.
+We help children from all backgrounds participate in, enjoy, and benefit from the transformative power of the arts.

-We work to break the cycle of adversity by offering opportunities in the arts that inspire creativity, build confidence, create community, and open up broader possibilities for the future.
+We offer opportunities in the arts that inspire creativity, build confidence, create community, and open up broader possibilities for the future.

-We aspire to uplift vulnerable children and young adults by offering experiences that bring joy and unlock new passions and dreams for the future.
+We offer arts experiences and opportunities that bring joy and unlock new passions and dreams for the future.

 our roots